 Phones on motorcycles are primarily used for GPS purposes.
-However, with a well made headsets such as the Sena Low-Profile Motorcycle Bluetooth Headset, you can also make calls or even listen to music.
+However, with a well made headsets such as the Sena Bluetooth Headset and Intercom for Scooters/Motorcycles with Universal Microphone Kit, You can also make calls or listen to music.
 Whatever you decide to do, be safe about it.
 Texting on a motorcycle is a really bad idea and so is any interfacing in general.
 It’s best to set your phone up before starting your ride.
 If you need to interface with your phone, pull over.

 First thing you will need to do is measure your phone the way you will use it on your motorcycle.
 That means if you will be using a case or skin, measure your phone with that case or skin already on your phone.
 We often recommend using a universal cradle on your phone because most use a case or skin and custom cradles will not fit your phone with a case or skin.
 We also like universal cradles because they can be used again when you upgrade to your next phone.
 Remember, not all universal cradles are created equally, especially when it comes to motorcycle use.
 Select a cradle that will securely grasp your phone or ones that have a tether strap integrated into the mounting system.
 We’re big fans of tethers and you can read more about them here.